rkemery-msft/pcap-ai-analyzer/README.md

 **"AI model returns no content" or "slow responses"**
 - **Recommended:** Use `--model gpt-5-chat` for fast, consistent responses
+- **gpt-5:** Balanced reasoning model (30-60 sec) with good analytical depth
+  - Works well with all focus areas
+  - Good compromise between speed and reasoning quality
 - **gpt-5-mini:** Takes longer (30-90 sec) as it uses extended reasoning
   - Best with specific focus: `--focus errors`, `--focus performance`, or `--focus dns`
   - Avoid general focus with large datasets when using gpt-5-mini
-  - If you see empty output, try gpt-5-chat instead
+  - If you see empty output, try gpt-5-chat or gpt-5 instead

 ### Virtual Environment Creation Fails